Arafahlawal24/Project/README.md

 # Full Stack Event Management Application

 ## Overview
 This project is a simple full stack application for managing events.
-It consists of a backend built with Node.js and Express, and a frontend built with React and Bootstrap.
+It consists of a backend built with Node.js and Express, and a frontend built with React and Material UI.
 The application allows users to create, read, update, and delete event data.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.